YOLOX vs. YOLOv7: A Technical Comparison

 Architecture and Key Features

-- Model Scaling: Introduces compound scaling methods for depth and width, allowing for better optimization across different model sizes.
+- Model Scaling: The model introduces compound scaling methods for depth and width that are optimized for concatenation-based architectures, ensuring efficient performance across different model sizes.

 Model | size (pixels) |